 This is a two hour appointment in which the mental health professional will complete a thorough assessment of the presenting problems and gather background history.
 During this initial appointment, the presenting problem is identified, a risk assessment is completed, and an assessment of needs and appropriateness of service is determined.
 Guardians will leave this appointment with a preliminary diagnosis, recommendations for treatment, and/or referrals if needed, and a scheduled next appointment to continue services.
 Please call 773-257-4750 to schedule an intake.

 Individual Therapy/Play Therapy

-This type of therapy involves the use of toys, blocks, dolls, puppets, sand-tray, drawings and games to help the child recognize, identify, and verbalize feelings.
-The psychotherapist observes how the child uses play materials and identifies themes or patterns to understand the child's problems.
+As children communicate their thoughts, feelings, and experiences through play, this type of developmentally congruent therapy involves the use of toys, blocks, dolls, puppets, sand-tray, drawings and games to help the child recognize, identify, verbalize and process through their feelings.
 Through a combination of talk and play the child has an opportunity to better understand and manage their conflicts, feelings, and behavior (American Academy of Child and Adolescent Psychiatry, 2012).
+The clinician observes how the child uses play materials and identifies themes or patterns to understand the child's problems.